curl/curl/docs/libcurl/libcurl-tutorial.md

-curl_mime_data(3), file using curl_mime_filedata(3) and user-defined data read callback using curl_mime_data_cb(3). curl_mime_name(3) sets a part's (i.e.: form field) name, while curl_mime_filename(3) fills in the remote file name.
+curl_mime_data(3), file using curl_mime_filedata(3) and user-defined data read callback using curl_mime_data_cb(3). curl_mime_name(3) sets a part's (i.e.: form field) name, while curl_mime_filename(3) fills in the remote filename.
 With curl_mime_type(3), you can tell the MIME type of a part, curl_mime_headers(3) allows defining the part's headers.
 When a multi-part body is no longer needed, you can destroy it using curl_mime_free(3).